 8TB SSD Prices — Largest NVMe Drives

-The biggest consumer SSDs you can buy: 8TB NVMe from Samsung and WD, with the cost math against two 4TB drives, hard-drive alternatives, and who actually needs 8TB.
+The biggest consumer SSDs you can buy, ranked by price per terabyte.
+3 8TB drives from 2 brands (Samsung, WD Black), with the live cost math against two 4TB drives, cheaper hard-drive alternatives, and who actually needs 8TB.
+Updated August 21, 2026.

 ⚡ Quick Answer